KasparEtter/ef1p/internet/index.md

   Since `nonexistent.example.com.` comes after `example.com.` and before `www.example.com.`
   in the alphabetically sorted list of subdomains in that zone, we now know for sure that this domain does not exist.
+  The base domain of the zone,
-  Please note that `example.com.` is not just at the beginning of this list but also at the end.
+  which is `example.com.` in our example, is not just at the beginning of this list but also at its end.
   If you click on `www.example.com.` in the data column of the `NSEC` record in order to <a class="dns-query" href="#tool-dns-resolver" data-domain="www.example.com." data-type="NSEC" data-dnssec="true">query its `NSEC` record</a>, you see that the next domain after `www.example.com.` is `example.com.`.